-In addition to the live sessions featured during the virtual program, some sessions will be pre-recorded and available on demand.
-The following is a tentative list of sessions that will be offered on demand.
+In addition to the live sessions featured during the virtual program, the following sessions will be pre-recorded and offered on demand.

 Caring for the Patient with a Congenital Heart Defect on Dialysis

 It is estimated that 2-3 million people in the United States have a congenital heart defect (CHD), and 30%-50% of those have kidney disease.
 Learn more about the unique needs, potential complications, and treatment considerations for patients with CHD requiring vascular access.

 Follow the advocacy journey of a professional nurse and explore opportunities for personal advocacy engagement.
 Learn how you can use your position as a nurse to advocate for patients.

 Cognitive Impairment, Vascular Dysfunction, and Physical Inactivity in Older Adults with Chronic Kidney Disease

 Dr. Hannan will share the findings of a research study examining the differences in cognitive function, vascular function, and physical inactivity levels in older adults with and without kidney disease and the implications for appropriate assessment and interventions in older patients with kidney disease.